-3.57 SUN DANCE LEAVE
+3.58 SUN DANCE LEAVE

-Little Wound School year-round employees who are Sun Dancers and who participate and are dancing in a Sun Dance can be granted up to four working days of paid Sun Dance leave yearly.
+Little Wound School year-round employees who are Sun Dancers and who participate in a Sun Dance can be granted up to four working days of paid Sun Dance leave yearly.

-Year-round employees wishing to apply for Sun dance leave must submit to their supervisor a request for three days at least two weeks in advance.
+Year-round employees wishing to apply for Sun dance leave must submit to their supervisor a request for four days at least two weeks in advance.
 The supervisor and employee will determine that the duties of the employee will be fulfilled, and that notification has been made in sufficient time for those duties to be fulfilled.

-3.58 SICK LEAVE
+3.59 SICK LEAVE